 Verizon Communications (VZ) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from VZ as it approaches its next earnings release, which is expected to be July 24, 2020.
-On that day, VZ is projected to report earnings of $1.16 per share, which would represent a year-over-year decline of 5.69%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $30.08 billion, down 6.21% from the year-ago period.
+Wall Street will be looking for positivity from VZ as it approaches its next earnings report date.
+This is expected to be July 24, 2020.
+The company is expected to report EPS of $1.15, down 6.5% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $29.95 billion, down 6.6% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for VZ.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for VZ.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-VZ currently has a Zacks Rank of #3 (Hold).
+VZ is holding a Zacks Rank of #3 (Hold) right now.

-In terms of valuation, VZ is currently trading at a Forward P/E ratio of 11.94.
-This represents a discount compared to its industry's average Forward P/E of 21.49.
+In terms of valuation, VZ is currently trading at a Forward P/E ratio of 12.18.
+This valuation marks a discount compared to its industry's average Forward P/E of 22.23.

-Also, we should mention that VZ has a PEG ratio of 4.22.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Wireless National industry currently had an average PEG ratio of 1.89 as of yesterday's close.
+It is also worth noting that VZ currently has a PEG ratio of 4.3.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Wireless National was holding an average PEG ratio of 4.29 at yesterday's closing price.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.